marieisnotme/marieisnotme/README.md

 ```
 vvvv PT STUFF vvvv
-✦ PONIES I USUALLY USE; (in location info under profile)
+✦ PONIES I USUALLY USE; (trotting under this box!)
 ✦ WHERE I'M USUALLY AT; field behind bakery, in bakery, around the path going down from spawn, in front of bakery, RARELY AROUND LIBRARY

 vvvv PROFILE vvvvv